italian red wines

 If you are coming to Italy, and you are looking forward to taste the amazing and affordable Italian red wines, this list is for you.

-It is a shortlist of Italian red wines.
-I like to recommend to my foodie friends who are traveling all over the country.
 Surely, it does not include the great variety of Italian wines, but it consists of those kinds of wines in which you can find the soul of Italian regions and traditions.

 Here you are the top 10 Italian red wines you should try before you leave.